Ny-Ålesund

-Ny-Ålesund ("New Ålesund") is a small town in Oscar II Land on the island of Spitsbergen in Svalbard, Norway.
+Ny-Ålesund ("New Ålesund") is a small town in Oscar II Land in the west of the island of Spitsbergen in Svalbard.
 It is situated on the Brøgger peninsula (Brøggerhalvøya) and on the shore of the bay of Kongsfjorden.
 The company town is owned and operated by Kings Bay, which provides facilities for permanent research activities by 19 institutions from 11 countries.
 The town is ultimately owned by the Ministry of Climate and Environment and is not incorporated (i.e. is not recognised as a town by the Norwegian government).
 Ny-Ålesund has an all-year permanent population of 30 to 35, with the summer population reaching 114.
 Its facilities include Ny-Ålesund Airport, Hamnerabben, Svalbard Rocket Range, a port and Ny-Ålesund Town and Mine Museum, as well as a number of buildings dedicated to research and environmental monitoring activities.
 It is the northernmost functional civilian settlement in the world.

 The town was founded in 1917 by Peter Brandal and his mining company, Kings Bay Kull Comp.
-Initially mining was carried out until 1929, but it was unprofitable for most of the 1920s.
-There were a series of air expeditions launched from Ny-Ålesund towards the North Pole.
+Initially, mining was carried out until 1929, but it was unprofitable for most of the 1920s.
+A series of air expeditions were launched from Ny-Ålesund towards the North Pole.
 The company was nationalized in 1933 and the town was used for tourism and as a fishing port.
 Mining resumed for some months in 1941 and then from 1945.
 After several fatal incidents occurred including a mining accident on 5 November 1962 that killed 21 miners in what became known as the Kings Bay Affair, mining activity was terminated and Gerhardsen's Third Cabinet resigned.
 Kongsfjord Telemetry Station opened in 1967 and the town gradually transformed into a research settlement, with the Norwegian Polar Institute having had a year-round presence since 1968.
-As of 2021, 18 institutions from 11 countries have a more or less permanent presence in Ny-Ålesund – five of them with year-round activity, the remaining primarily present during the spring-summer-autumn field season.
+As of 2021, 18 institutions from 11 countries have a more or less permanent presence in Ny-Ålesund – five of them with year-round activity, the remaining are primarily present during the spring-summer-autumn field season.

 Geography

 Ny-Ålesund is located on the north shore of Brøggerhalvøya, a peninsula of Oscar II Land on the island of Spitsbergen.
-The town is located on the southern shore of Kongsfjorden (literally "the King's Bay"), a bay on the west coast of Spitsbergen which connects to Forlandssundet of the Greenland Sea.
+The town is located on the southern shore of Kongsfjorden (literally "the King's Bay"), a bay on the west coast of Spitsbergen that connects to Forlandssundet of the Greenland Sea.
 Across from Ny-Ålesund is the island of Blomstrandøya and the former settlement of Ny-London.

 As Ny-Ålesund has no legal existence as a town, it lacks any formal area.
 If the land owned by Kings Bay is used to define the town, it would have an area of 300 km2, which would encapsulate both the north and south shores of Kongsfjorden.
 Kings Bay retains ownership of all land in the area, although the mining claims are held by Store Norske.